IgniteUI/indigo-design-docfx/en/getting-started.md

 ### Creating your First Indigo Design Artboard

 Now that you have added the Indigo Design Libraries, you are all set to start crafting amazing experiences.
-Our first design will libraries will be for a simple registration screen with a Navbar, and a beautiful image for background on top of which we will design a simple form consisting of a little bit of Text, a few Inputs and a Button to submit the user details.
+Our first design will be for a simple registration screen with a Navbar, and a beautiful image for background on top of which we will design a simple form consisting of a little bit of Text, a few Inputs and a Button to submit the user details.
 So, let's find out what a productivity boost the Indigo Design system brings to the table.

 1. Open up the Sketch app on your Mac and create a new file.
 Press the `A` key and from the right panel select an artboard size from the panel on the right.
 In this example we will be using an `iPhone 8` in portrait orientation, which will give us a 375 by 667 artboard to design for.
 If you don't see this preset artboard, choose `Apple Devices` from the dropdown at the top of the panel.